R3MODAS/Backend/Readme.md

 - Flash message (package) allows us to send data made on one route and can be used on other routes as well

+## Intermediate mongodb
+Some Questions are here to solve for the advanced mongodb
+- How to perform a case-insensitive search in Mongoose?